This function teleports a

 ServerScriptService, will teleport a player who’s following another player to the associated place/server.
 Note that this will not work if the player being followed is in a reserved server.

-local TeleportService = game:GetService("TeleportService") local Players = game:GetService("Players") Players.PlayerAdded:Connect(function(player) -- Is this player following anyone? local followId = player.FollowUserId -- If so, find out where they are if followId and followId ~= 0 then local success, errorMessage, placeId, jobId = pcall(function() return TeleportService:GetPlayerPlaceInstanceAsync(followId) end) if success then -- Teleport player TeleportService:TeleportToPlaceInstance(placeId, jobId, player) end else warn("Player " .. player.UserId .. " is not following another player!") end end)
+local TeleportService = game:GetService("TeleportService") local Players = game:GetService("Players") Players.PlayerAdded:Connect(function(player) -- Is this player following anyone? local followId = player.FollowUserId -- If so, find out where they are if followId and followId ~= 0 then local success, errorMessage = pcall(function() -- followId is the user ID of the player that you want to retrieve the place and job ID for currentInstance, _, placeId, jobId = TeleportService:GetPlayerPlaceInstanceAsync(followId) end) if success then -- Teleport player TeleportService:TeleportToPlaceInstance(placeId, jobId, player) end else warn("Player " .. player.UserId .. " is not following another player!") end end)